JuliaServices/AutoHashEquals.jl/README.md

 literal bits in memory.

-Record types are allocated on the heap, are passed by reference, and the default hash and equality are based on the pointer value.
+Record types are allocated on the heap, are passed by reference, and the default hash and equality are based on the pointer value (the data address).

 When you embed a record type in a value type, then the pointer to the record type becomes part of the value type, and so is included in equality and hash.